Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Introduction

 In a distributed setting, however, the agents within reinforcement learning are limited to making decisions based on their local observations, which often lack sufficient total system information.
 This limitation hinders effective collaboration among vehicles, significantly compromising the quality of global resource scheduling.
 The scenario is further complicated by the high likelihood of resource collisions and congestion, as well as the difficulty in managing mutual interference between communication links.
 Additionally, in environments where vehicles are in high-speed motion, the CSI derived from local vehicle observations is laden with considerable noise \cite{8638940}, making it challenging to accurately characterize the channel conditions.
 This, in turn, can adversely affect the performance of DRL.

-Graph Neural Networks (GNNs) possess unique advantages in extracting global information and mitigating noise, which is reflected in their superior performance across a variety of tasks such as link prediction \cite{Zhang2018LinkPB}, node classification \cite{Kipf2016SemiSupervisedCW}, graph classification \cite{Zhang2018AnED}, and graph generation.
+To address these challenges, researchers have explored the potential of Graph Neural Networks (GNNs).
+GNNs possess unique advantages in extracting global information and mitigating noise, which is reflected in their superior performance across a variety of tasks such as link prediction \cite{Zhang2018LinkPB}, node classification \cite{Kipf2016SemiSupervisedCW}, graph classification \cite{Zhang2018AnED}, and graph generation.
 The mechanism of GNNs involves iteratively aggregating features from neighboring nodes, allowing information to propagate layer by layer along the edges.
 Consequently, multi-layer GNNs are capable of capturing node features that encapsulate global information while also effectively suppressing noise during the aggregation process.
 This hierarchical and iterative approach to information processing enables GNNs to discern complex patterns and dependencies within graph-structured data, thereby enhancing their utility in a wide range of applications.

 In fact, in the literature, many works have already attempted to integrate GNNs with DRL to address complex issues.
 However, due to the unique structure of GNNs, most methods that combine GNNs operate as a centralized framework.
 Moreover, traditional GNNs struggle to handle dynamic changes in graph structures; once the number of nodes or the connections between nodes change, various adjustments to the graph are required, and in some cases, the network needs to be retrained.
 This is particularly problematic in vehicular networks where vehicles are in high-speed motion and the number of vehicles frequently fluctuates, as it can be detrimental to the network's adaptability and efficiency.